sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 <br>For creating sliders, presentations, banners, and other step-based applications.
 Sequence provides a number of free and premium themes to help you create an engaging app or wizard in no time at all.

 **[CSShake](https://elrumordelaluz.github.io/csshake/)**
 <br>Some CSS classes to move your DOM!
-Drop it in, add some classes and try your best to determine if the page is shaking or you've just had too much coffee.
+Drop it in, add some classes and do your best to determine if the page is shaking or you've just had too much coffee.

 [^1]: `nofollow` links indicate the linked document is not endorsed by the author of this one, for example if it has no control over it, if it is a bad example or if there is commercial relationship between the two (sold link).
 This link type may be used by some search engines that use popularity ranking techniques.